-- Results of the Parent Satisfaction Survey - Strong participation in Parent Education events. - Parents regularly initiate events and or volunteer to assist - Enrolment demand is very strong, with a healthy waitlist and significant interest from the community. - Staff retention is excellent.
+- Results of the Parent Satisfaction Survey - Strong participation in Parent Education events. - Parents regularly initiate events and or volunteer to assist - Enrolment demand is very strong, with a healthy waitlist and significant interest from the community.

 REPORTING AREA 13.
 Summary Financial Information